NunoAGoncalves/LeetCode_100days/README.md

 Find Numbers with Even Number of Digits - Completed on 28/07/2020 ✓

 Maximum 69 Number - Completed on 29/07/2020 ✓

+Create Target Array in the Given Order - Completed on 30/07/2020 ✓

 ## Description